svki0001/blog/cldtc2bem000008l4fa2bcs9v.md

-# A short overview of open source
+# A short overview of Open Source

 # This is the best advice given to me